foundata/guidelines/ansible-style-guide.md

 * Add at least one blank line between:
   * Two host blocks.
   * Host and include blocks.
-* Add at least two blank line between:
+* Add at least two blank lines between:
   * Two task blocks.
 * Use a single space to separate Jinja2 template markers from variable names or expressions.
 * Break up lengthy Jinja templates into multiple templates when they contain distinct logical sections.
-* Avoid Jinja templates for generating text and semi-structured data, not for creating structured data.
+* Use Jinja templates for generating text and semi-structured data, not for creating structured data.

 **Reasoning:**